NunoSempere/finisterrae-1T-samples/paper/index.md

 We further didn't use algebraic manipulations.
 For instance, multiplying two lognormal distributions, or two beta distributions together, produces a result in the same family.
 However, when expressing a judgmental model, it isn't parsimonious to group betas and lognormals together to allow for algebraic manipulations: doing so would make the judgmental model much less readable, and the underlying code messier and less general.
 We took a ~2-3x slowdown hit because of this.

-Ultimately, there s a sweet spot in the (high user accessibility, high complexity, low speed) end of the spectrum: tools like causal or squiggle.
+Ultimately, there s a sweet spot in the (high user accessibility, high complexity, low speed) end of the spectrum: tools like causal, guesstimate squiggle.
 There is also a sweet spot in the (low user accessibility, low complexity, high speed): the project we are exploring.
-With some of the lessons from writting squiggle.c, one of the authors created [fermi](https://git.nunosempere.com/NunoSempere/fermi), a command line read-evaluate-print loop (REPL) in go in which it is much faster to write small models, at the cost of being slower (while still being able to draw 100K samples instantaneuosly)
+With some of the lessons from writting squiggle.c, one of the authors created [fermi](https://git.nunosempere.com/NunoSempere/fermi), a command line read-evaluate-print loop (REPL) in go in which it is much faster to write small models, at the cost of being slower (while still being able to draw 100K samples instantaneuosly).

 The punchline is that by paying attention to speed from the beginning and then dialing it down for some expressivity, usability gains, we end up with a much faster result, one that is able to better explore the long tail of outcomes due to being able to draw enough samples to meaningfully draw from it.

-Go has almost none of these tricks.

-Compiling on icc compiler.
-Requires not using useful gcc extensions, like nested functions.

-Reader can find recipes in the makefile.

 ## 2. Results as samples increase